By Vanessa Caceres

 Elsewhere in Clewiston

 After you wrap up your visit to the Clewiston Museum, grab a bite to eat at Roland Martin Marina & Resort with its lakeside views.
-You’ll find delicious Mexican food at Jalapeños Taqueria or Sunrise Restaurant, and a $7.50 platter of Cuban food at Julio’s Café Tropical.
+You’ll find delicious Mexican food at Jalapeños Taqueria or Sunrise Restaurant, and an inexpensive platter of Cuban food at Julio’s Café Tropical.
 The platter is big enough to feed two adults, Wilson said.

 - 5 minute read